tldr-pages/tldr/pages/common/xml-escape.md

 `xml escape "{{<a1>}}"`

-- Escape special XML characters from stdin:
+- Escape special XML characters from `stdin`:

 `echo  "{{<a1>}}" | xml escape`